FusionIIIT/Fusion/README.md

 # FusionIIIT

-Software Engineering project to be deployed in the institute for the automation of various functionalities, modules and tasks of the institute that are currently being handled either manually or ineffeciently.
+FusionIIIT is the automation of various functionalities, modules and tasks of for PDPM Indian Institute of Information Technology, Design and Manufacturing, Jabalpur being developed in python3.6 and using django webframework version 1.11.3

-A team of more than 60 people working in 12 groups with each working on a module assigned to them.
-The automated tasks includes various sections of the institute like:
+Build Status

+Requirements

+Python 3.6+
+Django==1.11.3+
+And additional requirements are in requirements.txt

+How to run it?

+install virtualenv $ sudo apt install python-virtualenv
+create a virtual environment $ virtualenv env -p python3.6
+activate the env: $ source env/bin/activate
+change directory to FusionIIIT $ cd FusionIIIT
+$ python manage.py makemigrations
+$ python manage.py migrate
+$ python manage.py runserver

+Diffrent modules include

     #1) Academic database management
     #2) Academic workflows
     #3) Finance and Accounting